 Norm Nedell has spent 31 years in the fire service, 21 years as an EMS educator and trainer.
-He currently works as a firefighter Paramedic/Dispatcher for the Seattle Fire Department and is an Assistant Education Coördinator for the University of Washington Paramedic Training program.
+He is a retired firefighter Paramedic/Dispatcher of the Seattle Fire Department and is an Assistant Education Coördinator for the University of Washington Paramedic Training program.

 Randi Riesenberg, MPH

 Randi Riesenberg is a Program Manager at King County EMS.
 She has an MPH from the University of Washington.
 She currently coordinates Washington CARES, part of the HeartRescue project, in an effort to measure and improve cardiac arrest.

 Dr. Rea is Medical Program Director for King County Medic One and Associate Professor of Medicine at the University of Washington and Harborview Medical Center.
 Dr Rea has a career interest in evaluating pre-hospital emergency care in an effort to establish evidence-based practice for best clinical care.
 He works with the regional dispatch, BLS, ALS, and hospital agencies on various projects including care and outcome of cardiac arrest.

 Michael Sayre, MD